SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/webMethods.md

 Integrations in webmethods.io are called "workflows".
 A workflow is a connection between two or more web apps or services.
 It’s like a set of steps required to perform a task.

-The example workflow below is triggered by an alarm in Cumulocity and creates a ticket in Zendesk and sends an SMS message.
+The example workflow below is triggered by an alarm in Cumulocity IoT and creates a ticket in Zendesk and sends an SMS message.

 ![webMethods.io Example Workflow](/images/users-guide/webMethods.io/wmio-example1.png)